 From Blenheim, it’s roughly a 1 hour 30 drive to Nelson.
 You will pass through the cute little town of Havelock, which is famous for the greenlip mussles.
 Once in Nelson, you should so check out Pic’s Peanut Butter World!
 It’s free to visit but you need to register beforehand.
 I would have loved to go, but we didn’t know about it before…

 However, Nelson makes a great stop for breakfast and coffee.
-Once of their best coffee shops is ZUMO Coffee House.
-They got a huge variety of single-origin beans, good selection of cabinet food and a relaxed atmosphere.
+One of their best coffee shops is ZUMO Coffee House.
+They got a huge variety of single-origin beans, a good selection of cabinet food and a relaxed atmosphere.
 Highly recommend!

 Lunch Break In the Seaside Town Of Mapua

-From there, we headed on towards the seaside town of Mapua.
+On the part from Nelson to Abel Tasman, we headed towards the seaside town of Mapua.
 The pictures looked promising and it didn’t disappoint.
-I so wanted to try the green lip mussels, so we made a booking at the Apple Shed Kitchen & Bar.
+I wanted to try the green lip mussels, so we made a booking at the Apple Shed Kitchen & Bar.
 They got a lovely outside terrace with a view of the ocean.
 This place came highly recommended to complement our Abel Tasman itinerary and we’re so glad we went!

 Kaiteriteri’s natural beauty, access to the Abel Tasman National Park, and range of outdoor activities make it a popular destination for both locals and tourists seeking relaxation, adventure, and immersion in New Zealand’s scenic wonders.

-From Mapua it was only another 45 min drive to Kaiteriteri – the doorway to Abel Tasman.
+From Mapua, it is only another 45-minute drive to Kaiteriteri – the doorway to Abel Tasman.

 The town of Kaiteriteri is a popular seaside resort town for many Kiwis in the summer.
-With golden beaches, waters that got that vibrant emerald colour and relaxed vibes – its easy to see why!
+With golden beaches, waters that have that vibrant emerald colour and relaxed vibes – it’s easy to see why!

-Another very popular thing to do is going on a scenic 4-hour cruise along the coastline.
-They start at the Kaiteriteri Beach and take you all the way past the charming coves, the Split Apple Rock and Tonga Quarry.
+Another very popular thing to do is go on a scenic 4-hour cruise along the coastline.
+They start at Kaiteriteri Beach and take you past the charming coves, the Split Apple Rock and Tonga Quarry.

-You can also take the water taxis to do more of an independent trip.
-There are lots of different packages you can choose from.
-The operators drop you off at some of the beaches up north ie. Anchor Beach and you walk back towards a pick-up point.
+You can also take a full-day Abel Tasman Cruise & Hike Tour to combine an active hike with a relaxed sail along the beautiful scenery.
+If you’re more keen to explore on your own, there are lots of different packages you can choose from.
+The operators of these Abel Tasman water taxis drop you off at some of the beaches up north ie. Anchor Beach and you walk back towards a pick-up point.
 Certainly, a fun thing to do if short on time.
 Priced here start at 97 NZD for a full day with Sea Shuttle.

 From there, you can walk about to one lovely lookout point.
-The sound of the cicadas are just mesmerizing – hey were everywhere, sometimes even flying onto us!
-I had never actually seen one before, very cool.
+The sound of the cicadas are just mesmerizing – they were everywhere, sometimes even flying onto us!
+I had never actually seen one before, have you?

 Kaka Point Lookout